EARLS FAMILY CHRONICLES© Christopher Earls Brennen

 - William Arnold was brought up at Derrycaw with his brother Mark's family.
 He moved to England where he and his wife lived in Barrow in Furness.
 They had nine children, five sons and four daughters.
 One son was named Alex.
 Legend has it that three sons joined the army and the other two joined the navy.

-- Thomas Arnold was of full age, a bachelor and a weaver, of Derrycaw, parish of Drumcree, when he married Ruth Black, a minor and spinster, of Drumlellum, parish of Tartaraghan, County Armagh, on July 9, 1866, in the Presbyterian Church in Portadown.
+- Thomas Arnold, born about 1844, was of full age, a bachelor and a weaver, of Derrycaw, parish of Drumcree, when he married Ruth Black, a minor (born about 1846) and spinster, of Drumlellum, parish of Tartaraghan, County Armagh, on July 9, 1866, in the Presbyterian Church in Portadown.
 On their marriage certificate Thomas's father is given as James Arnold, farmer, and Ruth's as Abraham Black, a farmer.
 Shortly after their marriage they must have taken up residence in Drumlellum for that is the residence given on their children's birth certificates.
 Also on these documents, Thomas is listed as a weaver.
+They moved to Barrow-in-Furness, Lancashire, England, before 1867 for their first few children were born there.
+However, about 1904 they emigrated to New York for the remainder of their family were born in Brooklyn, New York.
 Their children:

 - Abraham James Arnold was born on Jun.14, 1867, in Drumlellum.